 Once your visa is approved, it will be sent to the drop-off location you specified when you scheduled your appointment.
 There are no extra fees to be paid for the delivery.
 DHL handles your document, and their charge is included in the visa application fee you paid.

 If you stay in Lagos, you can change the delivery address for your document until 11:59 PM a day before your interview.
-You can also do it via their call center 9 am to 7 pm within 24 hours to your interview.
+You can also do it via their call centre 9 am to 7 pm within 24 hours to your interview.
 Changes are done at no cost.

 For those who want to pick up their passport in Port Harcourt after interviewing in Lagos or Abuja, there is a premium service for you.
 Unless qualified for interview waiver, the service will cost you just #5,000 (five thousand naira only).